planttheidea/react-windowed-list/README.md

   * This type is preferred when you can guarantee all of your elements will be the same size, which allows the length of the entire list to be calculated beforehand
   * Multiple items per row are also supported with this type

-**NOTE**: If you have set the `type` to be `uniform` and the sizes of the items vary, it causes a continuous re-render until the list gives up.
-If you received a message about WindowedList reaching an unstable state, this is a common cause.
+**NOTE**: If you have set the `type` to be `uniform` and the sizes of the items vary, it causes continuous re-calculation of sizes until the list gives up.
+If you received a message about WindowedList reaching an unstable state, this is likely the cause.

 #### usePosition